charignon/github-review/README.md

   You can set `github-review-view-comments-in-code-lines` to `t` to also fetch comments made between code lines.

+  You can also enable comments between code lines that are outdated by setting `github-review-view-comments-in-code-lines-outdated` to `t`, however we cannot guarantee correct placement of these comments in the review buffer.

 ## Notice

 *I am providing code in the repository to you under an open source license.
 Because this is my personal repository, the license you receive to my